Do tightened gun laws lead to greater security?

 A much larger systematic reviewexternal link that looked at 130 studies in ten countries also concluded that laws restricting firearms are in certain cases associated with reductions in gun deaths.

 This correlation may well apply in Switzerland.
 Here, unlike the US, strong federal legislation regulating guns are already in place.
 The country bans fully automatic weapons, along with semi-automatic weapons that were once fully automatic, and places permit requirements on obtaining a handgun and to carry and conceal a gun in public.
 Gun owners must store ammunition and guns separately and securely.
 And the country’s 26 cantons keep weapons registries.
-When the gun law was introduced in 1999, there were close to 400 gun deaths in the countryexternal link; by 2016 the number of fatalities had fallen to 229.
+When the gun law was introduced in 1999, there were close to 400 gun deaths in the countryexternal link, including 46 homicides; by 2016 the number of fatalities had fallen to 229 (17 of which were homicides).

 Around the world